About Summer CoursesOverview

 - Develop skills in acting, singing and movement

 - Gain a Grade 6 certificate in Musical Theatre in Production from Trinity College London

 - Contribute to Arts Award or Duke of Edinburgh Award

 - Make friends with like-minded people from different backgrounds

 - Stay in residential accommodation with 24-hour pastoral care

-All of YMT's Summer Skills Courses are six days in length, ending with a performance on the final day to friends, family, invited guests and theatre staff.
+All of YMT's Summer Camps are six days in length, ending with a performance on the final day to friends, family, invited guests and theatre staff.
 When you arrive, you’ll be met by members of the pastoral team at the venue who'll show you around the accommodation.
 You’ll be staying in either a Boarding School or University where all facilities are on site.
 Female and male bedrooms are on separate floors, usually in shared rooms but sometimes single depending on the venue, and you’ll be with people who are roughly your own age.
 You’ll then meet the artistic team: a Director, a Musical Director and a Choreographer (plus assistants).

 Getting to know you: The first step is introductions!
 There'll be lots of fun drama-based activities to kick things off giving you the chance to meet everyone (and learn their names!).
 Theatre games are used in professional as well as youth theatre to help people get to know their fellow actors.

 Devising the project: The creative team will have an initial idea about a theme - usually a story or poem, historical event, myth or fairytale.
 This will be your starting point and the rest is up to YOU.
 Your input is crucial in creating a brand new piece of music theatre as you'll be asked to suggest possible lyrics, movement sequences, invent characters and develop storylines.